swcarpentry/python-novice-gapminder/_episodes/01-run-quit.md

 ---

 Many software developers will often use an integrated development environment (IDE) or a text editor to create and edit their Python programs which can be executed through the IDE or command line directly.
-While this is a common approach, we are going to use the [Jupyter Notebook][jupyter] via [JupyterLab][jupyterlab] for the remainder of this workshop.
+While this is a common approach, we are going to use the [Jupyter Notebook](https://jupyter-notebook.readthedocs.io/en/stable/) via [JupyterLab](https://jupyterlab.readthedocs.io/en/latest/) for the remainder of this workshop.

 This has several advantages:
   *   You can easily type, edit, and copy and paste blocks of code.